TheLacus/daggerfall-unity-mods/Addons/RealGrass/RealGrassMod_readme.txt

 The spread of the variety of grass, an higher number causes a more varied placement.
 It doesn't affect the number of objects.

+- UseGrassShader
+By default Real Grass uses the GrassBillboard render mode.
+This makes the grass images rotate so that they always face the camera and it's the cheapest option.
+When 'UseGrassShader' is enabled, the Grass render mode is used instead.
+This can help creating a more realistic grass, but it's up to personal preferences.

 **Terrain**

 - DetailDistance